Vaccinating inmates protects us all. To say otherwise is just a cheap attempt to gain votes

 The proposed policy is to inoculate 600 "older, medically vulnerable" inmates — a minuscule proportion of the total population in prisons.
 According to Statistics Canada, pre-COVID there were roughly 38,000 provincial and federal inmates in Canada.
 Of those people, about half are incarcerated for one month or less in provincial institutions.

 On average per province/territory, the number of people serving more than a month in prison is equivalent to or smaller than some high schools.
 For example, my high school in Edmonton had 1,900 students.

-Correctional facilities are super-spreader hotspots.
-By nature, prisons are crowded, confined areas with poor ventilation and are inhabited by people who often don't look after themselves that well or really care that much about the rules.
+By nature, prisons are crowded, confined areas with poor ventilation.
+Correctional facilities can quickly become super-spreader hotspots if they contain someone who, for any number of reasons, struggles to maintain personal and public hygiene practices or refuses to follow the rules.
+In such tight quarters, the impact of improper hygiene or bucking COVID-related rules may be easily amplified.
 There have been outbreaks in correctional facilities all over the country, and correctional centres have drastically adjusted their policies and procedures in recognition of the inherent danger of catching the coronavirus.

 It's such a serious concern that judges now weigh the danger of the virus as part of their analysis when determining whether to impose custody on remand and sentencing offenders, in recognition that correctional centres are a high-transmission environment during a pandemic.

 Moreover, contrary to what some may think, correctional centres are not closed systems.